Degra02/nnfs/README.md

-Neural Network from Scratch, following the respoective tutorial / book
+Neural Network from Scratch, following the respective tutorial / book